LS3 crate engine

 Valve Train and Intake Manifold

 The LS3, like other LS and Vortec series engines, uses a pushrod-actuated overhead valve train (OHV) with two valves per cylinder, for 16 valves total.
 Unlike the L92 on which it was based, the LS3 does not use variable valve timing.
-The LS3 has a single camshaft, which is similar to the LS6 camshaft but with 0.25 inch more intake valve lift.
+It has a single camshaft, which is similar to the LS6 camshaft but with 0.25 inch more intake valve lift.

 The complete specs are 204°/211° intake/exhaust duration @ 0.050 in, 0.551/.525 inch intake/exhaust lift, and a 117° LSA.
 Chevy optimized the valve train for balance, and the intake stems are hollow while the exhaust are solid.